dkeeghan/jQuery-SimpleSelect/README.md

 How does it work?
 -----------------

-The jQuery code wraps a standard select element in two spans so that the [sliding doors](http://www.alistapart.com/articles/slidingdoors/) method can be used.
+The jQuery code wraps a standard select element in a span.

 It then adds another span to replicate the select element's label, and sets the opacity of the select box to 0